rcgla/volunteer-central-site/README.md

 * Express running on Node
 * [Nunjucks](https://mozilla.github.io/nunjucks) templates
-* Interacts with database by submitting GraphQL queries on the server.
-This reflects a personal preference for writing GraphQL instead of SQL.
+* Server uses graphQL internally (this reflects a personal preference for writing GraphQL instead of SQL).
+There is no production endpoint (at this time) for handling data queries (e.g. HTML + API style of client)

 ### Philosophy